rightrice/xpl0it/README.md

 **Antivirus**

 This is a huge work in progress.
 I have been wanting to challenge myself lately and so I decided to make my own antivirus.
 So far, it is only in CLI form, and so far it doesn't fully work...hence work in progress.
+I intend to implement both signature based and heuristic based scanning tools in the system.
+So far I have been making decent progress on the signature based portion of the syste.
+Currently, I am held back by the lack of having a server to house the terabytes of data required for signature based systems.

 **Hash Generator/Search**